Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

     > [Info] If necessary, click the [EDIT] button to create or edit a profit center.

 7. If desired, click the *Inactive* radio button to deactivate the cost object temporarily.
-By default, the radio button is set to *Active*.
-The inactive cost object is then locked for postings.
+An inactive cost object is locked for postings.
+By default, the *Active* radio button is selected.

     > [Info] If a cost object has already been posted to or allocated to a cost center, the cost object cannot be deactivated.
 When selecting the *Inactive* radio button, a warning message is displayed.